bgardner/powder/readme.txt

 Powder reclaims its minimalist roots by embracing simplicity and focusing on the purity of form and function.
 Its signature approach—inspired by the vibrant color palettes of Tailwind CSS—transcends conventional design standards and provides a canvas where creativity knows no bounds.
 Unlock the full potential of Powder with our All-Access plan, which features an extensive library of wireframe patterns and versatile templates, streamlining the development of WordPress websites.

-= 1.0.4 =
+= 1.1 =

+Update for WP 6.5.
 Change theme URL.
-Add patterns.
+Delete patterns.

 = 1.0.3 =